 - Use of our in-house photography library

-- Access to hot desk.
+- Access to hot desk

-Emerging Artist Residency:
+Emerging Artist Residency: 2019

-Photographic Artist Residency:
+Photographic Artist Residency: 2020

 Residency Submission Materials:

 Applications should take the form of one PDF document to include the following: IMP Must be submitted as an attachment no links will be downloaded.

 1) Up-to-date CV (2 pages max)

 4) Examples of work: documentation in the form of images or Youtube/Vimeo link.
 Please include the following details: title, medium, date of work.
-(10 works max)
+(10 Photographic works max)

-If you want more informations, contact us!
+If you want more information, contact us!